 (f) CECBEMS-approved courses.

-(d) Journals, publications or electronic media formats including compact discs, digital video discs, video home system tapes, or other technological media as approved by board, and which shall include a testing process;
+(4) Journals, publications or electronic media formats including compact discs, digital video discs, or other technological media as approved by the board, which shall include a testing process;

-(f) Other formats as approved by the board;
+(7) Other formats as approved by the board.

-(C) Portions of an initial certification or licensing course that meet the requirements set forth paragraph (B) of this rule, may be counted towards continuing education credit when the sponsoring entity issues written documentation of the continuing education credit.
+(D) Portions of an initial certification or licensing course that meet the requirements set forth in paragraphs (B) and (C) of this rule, may be counted towards continuing education credit when the sponsoring entity issues written documentation of the continuing education credit.

-(D) Continuing education credit for EMS providers may be obtained from teaching EMS continuing education through an EMS accredited or EMS approved institution when the following applies:
+(E) Continuing education credit for EMS providers may be obtained from teaching EMS continuing education through an EMS accredited or EMS approved institution provided that:

-(1) All courses shall have prior approval from the program director;
+(1) The continuing education course has received prior approval from the program director;

-(2) An EMS provider may count a presentation for continuing education hours only once during a twelve month period;
+(2) An EMS provider counts a presentation for continuing education credit only once during a twelve month period;

-(3) The number of contact hours awarded to the special topics instructor, holder of a certificate to teach or guest lecturer for a presentation shall be equal to the number of contact hours established for the course.
+(3) The number of contact hours awarded to the holder of a certificate to teach or guest lecturer for a presentation shall not exceed the total number of contact hours established for the course.